yoasif/yoasif.github.io/firefox/wiki/switching-to-firefox.markdown

 You can import Opera, Chrome, other Chromium based browsers passwords using the guide over at [Bitwarden help](https://help.bitwarden.com/article/import-from-chrome/).

-### To Firefox Lockwise

-[Firefox Lockwise](https://www.mozilla.org/firefox/lockwise/) is the native password manager of Firefox.
-It has mobile apps for iOS and Android, but does not offer support for other browsers or an password export feature.
 #### From a Chromium based browser

 1. Navigate to <kbd>about:logins</kbd> in the Firefox URL bar